 Winter is quickly approaching, along with possibilities of snow, the holidays, freezing temperatures, and all other aspects of the season.
 While preparing for the holidays especially, don’t forget to prepare your home for the harsh weather.
 The colder the weather, the more issues within your home, basement, or crawl space can occur, some of which result in costly repairs having to take place.

 Fortunately, our team at Crawl Space & Basement Technologies in Raleigh has prepared a guide to eliminate these problems and save you time and money.
 Here are some easy ways to prepare your home for the winter.

 Check your Insulation

-When the temperatures begins dropping, it’s important to check your insulation to ensure that all air leaks are thoroughly sealed, and that cold air is not allowed into your home.
+When the temperatures begins dropping, it’s important to check your insulation to ensure that all air leaks are thoroughly sealed, especially within your attic and basement, and that cold air is not allowed into your home.
 As time passes, insulation inevitably begins breaking down, causing its thermal insulating ability to be compromised.

 Without proper insulation, your heating bill can dramatically increase, as you attempt to keep your poorly insulated home warm.

 If your insulation is in need of replacing, consider using spray foam installation, which is the best on the market as of now.
 Spray foam installation efficiently seals cracks and prevents cold drafts from entering your home.
 Remember to thoroughly insulate both your walls and attics.
 Or, you can hire crawl space and basement insulation experts to properly complete this task for you.

 The risk of freezing and bursting pipes during the winter increases as the temperature drops.
 In fact, frozen and burst pipes are one of the most common causes of property damage during colder seasons according to the Insurance Institute for Business and Home Safety.

 A single burst pipe can result in thousands of dollars in water damage, which is why it is crucial to winterize your outdoor plumbing pipes.